 - 3 -5 cloves of minced garlic (according to your taste – I like mine garlicky!)

 - 4 tablespoons grated parmesan cheese (or more if you want extra cheesy flavour)

 - 3 tablespoons of vegetable oil or melted butter for brushing on pastry

 - Sea salt and freshly ground pepper

 - 1 large egg (beaten)

 - Chop wild greens (or puree – again to your taste.
-You just don’t want big stringy pieces in your pies) Steam wild greens or lightly saute.
-Squeeze out liquid.
+Just make sure you don’t have any big stringy pieces -not nice in your pies)

 - Spoon about 1 tablespoon filling into each phyllo cup and top with the parmesan.
 Bake until the filling is set, approx. 15 minutes.
 Let cool slightly in the pan before serving.